kadykov/job-rank/memory-bank/techContext.md

 - **Embedding Model:** `all-MiniLM-L6-v2` (via `sentence-transformers`).
 This model is downloaded locally by the library on first use.

 **5. Setup & Installation:**
-- Ensure Python and `uv` are installed.
+- Ensure Python, `uv`, and `just` are installed.
-- Create a virtual environment (managed by `uv`).
-- Install dependencies using `uv add langchain langchain-openai sentence-transformers scikit-learn python-dotenv markdown`.
+- Create/sync the virtual environment and install all dependencies (including dev tools) using `just install` or `uv sync --all-groups`.
 - Create a `.env` file in the project root containing `OPENAI_API_KEY=your_actual_key`.
 Ensure `.env` is added to `.gitignore`.
+- Common development tasks (test, lint, format, typecheck, run) are executed via `just` commands (see `justfile`).

 **6. Technical Constraints & Considerations:**
 - **API Costs:** Calls to the OpenAI API incur costs. `gpt-4o-mini` is relatively cost-effective, but usage should be monitored.